kudouhei/solution_architect_learning/src/azure/06-azure-storage/ch6.md

 Using Azure Storage Explorer, you can easily manage, upload, and download blobs, queues, tables, and files.
 Azure Storage Explorer can work with Azure Data Lake Storage and Azure managed disks.
 You can control the permissions, access, and tiers from the tool.

 **AzCopy**
 AzCopy is a next-generation command-line tool for copying data from or to Azure Blob and Azure Files.
+AzCopy is a utility that can be used for copying files to and from Azure Storage accounts through a command-line-based utility.

+The AzCopy commands are structured in the following format: `azcopy [command] [source] [destination] [flags]`.

 With AzCopy you can copy data in the following scenarios:
 - Copy data from a local machine to Azure Blobs or Azure Files